 Before we dive in, don't forget that there are two excellent resources to help navigate the weird and wonderful world of drum set terminology.
-First, our glossary and also our book, The Ultimate Survival Guide for Beginner Drummers, which is available on Kindle or free download with Rockstar and Concierge Plans.
+First, our glossary and also our book, The Ultimate Survival Guide for Beginner Drummers, which is available to purchase on Kindle, or as a free download with all plans.

 1. Drum sets need pedals and stands.

 For the most part, drum hardware refers to the stands and pedals essential to your drum set.
 As a new drummer, you will need stands for your cymbals and snare drum, a hi-hat stand, and a bass drum pedal.
 Most importantly (yet so often forgotten), a comfortable and height-adjustable seat is an essential purchase.

 Above.
 Simon explains the contents of a Yamaha 700 Series hardware pack in the video, How Do I Assemble a Drum Set?
 Fast forward to 8:21 for the low-down.

 2. Sometimes, hardware is not included in your purchase.

 Do you remember the feeling you got when someone kindly gifted you an electronic gadget, only to find out that the batteries are not included?
 Well, multiply that by a hundred, and that's how you'll feel when you rush to set up your gleaming new drum set, and you find out that you are going to be sitting on the floor, guru style, with a collection of floor drums and cymbals.
 While most starter drum set packages come with a hardware set, intermediate and professional level drums mostly do not.
 Check the fine details of product descriptions carefully, and remember that a "shell pack" refers to the drums only, not the hardware.